Multifactor Models of Risk-Adjusted As ...

-For instance, the board directors have a responsibility for shaping and authority in risk management.
-Being one of the risk governances, the board director has a duty to analyze the major risk and rewards in a chosen firm’s business strategy.
+For instance, the board of directors has the responsibility for shaping and authority in risk management.
+The board of directors to analyze the major risk and rewards in a chosen firm’s business strategy.

 In other words, the risk governance must ensure that it has put a sound risk management system in place to enable it to expand its strategic objectives within the limits of the risk appetite.

 A statement of risk appetite is one of the critical components of corporate governance.
 RAS contains a precise aggregated amount and types of risks a firm is willing to accommodate or avoid to achieve its business objectives.